Comprimés de fexofénadine

 - Version audio

-Fexofenadine is called a non-drowsy antihistamine; however, it can still cause drowsiness in a few people.
+Fexofenadine is a non-drowsy antihistamine; however, it can still cause drowsiness in a few people.
 Make sure your reactions are normal before you drive and before you use tools or machines.

 Do not take indigestion remedies during the two hours before or the two hours after you take a fexofenadine tablet.